slntopp/go-coding-challenge-jr/README.md

 2. Start Docker Container
 3. Run tests with this container
 4. Publish Docker Image to `ghcr.io`(Github Packages of your repo)

+> You should store bit.ly credentials in Repo secrets